usaid-cs/yesterday-i-learned/linguistics.md

+1. The *S'* in [*S'il vous plaît*](https://en.wiktionary.org/wiki/s%27il_vous_pla%C3%AEt) is unfortunately yet another *Si*.
+1. [*Celui* and *ceux*](https://www.thoughtco.com/french-demonstrative-pronouns-1368928) are just the masculine equivalent of *celle* and *celles*, respectively.
+They all mean "the one(s)", so they can mean this, that, these, and those.
+1. You can put *Est-ce que* ("is it that...") in front of almost anything, and then saying the sentence like you're asking a question, to make it an actual question.
+Example: *Est-ce que tu es une pomme?*
+1. Keywords are literally *mots clés*.
+Fifty-fifty is also literally *cinquante-cinquante*,
+1. [Yodelling](https://en.wikipedia.org/wiki/Yodeling) came from the German term *jodeln*, "uttering the syllable yo", and originally something they do in the [alps](https://en.wikipedia.org/wiki/Geography_of_the_Alps) to make themselves known.
+1. "The Spanish R is a skill of the tongue, while the French is all in the throat." (unconfirmed)
 1. [*I grec*](https://en.wikipedia.org/wiki/Y) means "The Greek I".
 Lots of languages call Y the Greek I.
 1. Both the French and Dutch pronunciations for the Belgian [Waterloo](https://en.wikipedia.org/wiki/Waterloo,_Belgium) consist of an open A.
 1. *Je repars à zéro* means "I restart at zero". *Je repas à zéro* probably means "I have a meal at zero".